yodrew/yodrew.github.io/_pages/darkness.md

 Notes to others I tried—foil, velcro, roller blind—are below, with a link.

-If your room's air supply comes through your window, attach a helix vent to the back of the blind.
+If your room's air supply comes through your window, attach a universal vent to the back of the blind.
 If the recess doesn't allow this, attach the vent to the front.
 Test position of vent before cutting a slot for it to make sure it clears the window frame and handles.
 The slot jig usually works.
-See [helix vent parts](/air#helix).
+See [universal vent parts](/air#universal).

 If both your supply and return air pass through your window, use two lightproof vents, one at the top, one at the bottom of a blind.
 Use fan mounts and silencers if necessary.
 Test without them at first.
 Some buildings have mysteriously good ventilation.
 Convection works in winter, when temperatures inside and out are different enough.